-29. Welcoming the establishment of the National Disability Agency under Decree No. 698/2017, the Committee refers to its general comment No. 9 (2006) on the rights of children with disabilities, and urges the State party to fully implement a human rights-based approach to disability and recommends that the State party:
+29. Welcoming the establishment of the national disability agency under Decree No. 698/2017, the Committee refers to its general comment No. 9 (2006) on the rights of children with disabilities, and urges the State party to implement fully a human rights-based approach to disability, and recommends that it:

-(a) Incorporate a disability perspective into Act No. 26.061 and the system for the comprehensive protection of children's and adolescents' rights;
+(a) Incorporate a disability perspective into Act No. 26061 and the system for the comprehensive protection of children's and adolescents' rights;

-(b) Expedite the Second National Accessibility Plan and ensure its implementation with regard to the inclusion of children with disabilities;
+(b) Expedite the second national accessibility plan, and ensure its implementation with regard to the inclusion of children with disabilities;